Killarney Film Studios: Films

+Painting

 Items of historical value during the existence of the Killarney Film Studio's and the African Mirror:

 A painting done by artist Rob Evans, portraying a Zulu playing on an African drum, whilst holding a shield in one hand.
 It is understood that the drum portrayed in the painting is the original African drum which was used at the beginning of the African Mirror film reels.
 This painting was commissioned to be used for publicity purposes within the media during the last years of the African Mirror.

 This painting, if still in existence, is considered an item of historical value.